fmaste/Haskell/doc/EvaluationStrategies.md

   - Call-by-name:
     - Argument expressions are substituted directly into the function body.
   - Call-by-need:
-    - Argument expressions should be evaluated at most once and, if possible, not at all.
+    - Argument expressions are evaluated at most once and, if possible, not at all.

 Most authors refer to strict evaluation as call-by-value due to the call-by-value binding strategy requiring strict evaluation and to call-by-name